TobiOparinde/Taskly---Daily-Journal-Planner/README.md

 - **Smooth animations** — task add/remove/reorder via `@formkit/auto-animate`; strikethrough animation on task complete
 - **PWA ready** — installable on mobile with `manifest.json`, standalone display mode, and custom favicon
 - **Daily quotes** — 365 real attributed quotes rotated by epoch day, no server call required
+- **Google sign-in** — optional account with cloud sync via Firebase; works fully offline without an account

+---

+## Account & Cloud Sync

+Taskly works entirely offline without an account — but signing in unlocks cloud sync across devices.

+**Authentication**
+- Sign in with Google via Firebase Authentication (one tap)
+- Popup-based auth with redirect fallback for broader browser compatibility
+- Bottom nav displays your Google profile photo when signed in, or a default icon when signed out

+**Cloud Sync (Firebase Firestore)**
+- Tasks, notes, and journal entries sync to Firestore in real time when signed in
+- Data is stored per-user under a unique account, enabling cross-device access
+- On first sign-in, local data is automatically migrated to the cloud — only if the cloud is empty, preventing any overwrites
+- Real-time listeners keep data in sync across tabs and devices

 ---